Vietnam

 NRT is payable by industries exploiting Vietnam’s natural resources, including petroleum, minerals, natural gas, forest products, natural seafood, natural bird’s nests, and natural water.
 Natural water used for agriculture, forestry, fisheries, salt industries, and sea water for cooling purposes may be exempt from NRT, provided that certain conditions are satisfied.
 The tax rates vary depending on the natural resource being exploited, ranging from 1% to 40%, and are applied to the production output at a specified taxable value per unit.
 Various methods are available for the calculation of the taxable value of the resources, including cases where the commercial value of the resources cannot be determined.
 Crude oil, natural gas, and coal gas are taxed at progressive tax rates depending on the daily average production output.

 EPT is an indirect tax that is applicable to the production and importation of certain goods deemed detrimental to the environment, the most significant of which are petroleum and coal.
-The tax is calculated as an absolute amount on the quantity of the goods.
+EPT rates shall be determined according to the levels of adverse impact on the environment.

-In the new Law on Environment, the Government introduced the concept of carbon trading plan and an intention to impose a cap on carbon emission, i.e. carbon emission quota to all manufacturing companies which emit carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).
+In the new Law on Environment, the government introduced the concept of a carbon trading plan and an intention to impose a cap on carbon emission, i.e. carbon emission quota to all manufacturing companies that emit carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6), and nitrogen trifluoride (NF3).
 Enterprises that are in the list of sectors producing greenhouse gas need to be inspected.
-Accordingly, these enterprises must build a plan to reduce their greenhouse gas emissions based on the quota provided, and they can also exchange, trade quota and carbon offsets.

 Green Incentives